The Selenium Library

 Close the browser window currently in focus.

-Perform a context click at the middle of the element pointed by xpath.
+Perform a context click at the middle of the element pointed by selectors.

 sn.dismissAlert(timeout)